Reopening Thorpe Park Resort in the safest way possible

 Health and safety remains our top priority.
 As you’d expect, a day out or a short break at Thorpe Park is going to be a little different to before but everything we are introducing is with your safety, and our staff’s safety in mind.

-With that in mind and in preparation for reopening, we have reviewed how we operate every single part of the Resort to make sure that you have a brilliant, safe visit.
+We have reviewed how we operate every single part of the Resort to make sure that you have a brilliant, safe visit.
 Some things will be new, including a pre-book ticket system to manage visitor numbers and different seating configurations on rides but you’ll probably already be used to a lot of the new measures too such as social distancing in queues and being encouraged to use cards rather than cash, as these have become the new normal when visiting supermarkets and other outlets.

 We can’t wait to see you soon!